Q: How fast will a RoadHog mill ?

-A: Milling/Grinding/Stabilizing/Reclaiming speeds are not only a function of Horsepower & Drum Width, but are also highly dependent on Depth, Material Age, Aggregate Size and Type, Ambient Temperature and Tooth Condition.
+A: Milling, grinding, stabilizing or reclaiming speeds are not only a function of horsepower & drum width, but are also highly dependent on cutting depth, density, material age, aggregate size and type, ambient temperature and tooth condition.
 Please consult your Dealer or Factory with the RoadHog model being considered and the jobsite conditions for an estimated production rate.

 Q: How can I get an Operator’s Manual or Service Manual for my RoadHog?

-A: Email with the complete Model Number and Serial Number of the unit the manual is desired along with contact information to include company name, contact name, contact phone & contact email.
+A: Email with the complete model number and serial number of the unit, along with contact information to include company name, contact name, contact phone & contact email.

-Q: How long do teeth or picks last?
+Q: How long do teeth / picks last?

 Q: It appears some teeth are wearing faster than others.
 Is this normal?

 A: Yes.
-Teeth on the edges of the drum will wear faster, due to the side load AND bottom load on them.
+Teeth on the edges of the drum will wear faster, due to the side wear AND bottom wear on them.
 Teeth in the center of the pattern will wear slower.